 - Even better, the game starts up the microphone controls, meaning that you have to shout the iconic line.

 - Larry Butz is up to his old nonsense again.
 In less than 5 minutes he's got the Wright Anything Agency surrounded by armed officers because he made a fake bomb threat.
 Phoenix's reaction is more of a verbal eyeroll and a sigh than the alarm it might have once been.

 - Early in the case, when the name Laurice Deauxnim is brought up, Trucy mentions a book of his: Franzy's Whippity-Whip Trip.
 This was initially a gag from Trials and Tribulations, in which Larry repeatedly tried to get Franziska von Karma to model for him so he could make the book.
-If this is anything to go by, the book actually got published, and it's implied that it was actually popular.
+If this is anything to go by, the book actually got published, and turned out to be quite a hit.

 - The reason Athena isn't helping with the case: She promised to help with Trucy's magic show since Apollo isn't available.
 When Athena tries to bail out, Phoenix tells her that Trucy's shows are the agency's biggest source of income at the moment, and she did make a promise, so she needs to buckle down and help out Trucy.

 - The Running Gag of Athena being run ragged by Trucy and trying to escape only for Trucy to find her and drag her back.